 So what should you look out for?

 If you notice a strange noise coming from your radiator, boiler or heating system, you could be facing limescale.
 However, as symptoms can be discreet it could be rust or a blockage.
-It’s also important to remember if you begin to smell gas or fumes from the unit, feel nauseous, get headaches or feel dizzy you should open your windows, turn off the boiler and call us immediately on 01353 862315.
+It’s also important to remember if you begin to smell gas or fumes from the unit, feel nauseous, get headaches or feel dizzy you should open your windows, turn off the boiler and contact us immediately.